mozilla/redash-ui-tests/README.md

 # redash-ui-tests

- :bar_chart: UI tests for Redash
+:bar_chart: UI tests for [Redash][redash]

 ## Description

+[Redash][redash] is a open source web-application for working with data.
+Users can query data from different sources, create visualizations and dashboards, and share them in their organization.
+Please check out the [knowledge base][redash help] for more info about the Redash project.

-The goal of this project is to add UI test coverage for the [Redash project][redash], so that we automatically detect regressions in UI functionality and reduce the time we spend in manual testing.
-This will ultimately help us develop more quickly, reduce time between releases and free up our QA Engineers to focus on specific test cases and complex issues.
+The **redash-ui-tests** project is a community effort to develop automated UI tests for Redash.
+We want to be able to automatically detect UI regressions in release candidates and reduce the time spent on manual testing.
+We will gradually add more UI tests for functionality, that is important to our users.
+Check out the [tests issue label][tests] to get an idea about test cases that we are planning to automate.

+Are you interested in developing UI tests in [Python][python], or helping us improve our documentation, or have ideas for how to improve **redash-ui-tests**?
+Please read our [contributing guide][contributing].
+Your contributions greatly appreciated!
+Every little bit helps, and credit will always be given!

 ## Requirements